Kvaibhav01/Quake-Info/README.md

 4. **Real-time notifications**: Want to get the earthquake alert?
 The [Earthquake Notification Service (ENS)](https://earthquake.usgs.gov/ens/) from USGS can send you automated notification emails when earthquakes happen in your area.
 5. **Did you feel it?**: This feature shows how many people felt the specific earthquake in their region with its magnitude, perceived strength and location.
 [Note]: _This feature is still in beta._

-Ah, I forgot to mention that it's optimized for Android (8.0) Oreo (the app has an adaptive icon!) and it comes with a sweet intro to give you a small tutorial.
+Ah, I forgot to mention that comes with a sweet intro to give you a small tutorial. 😋

 ===================================